 Given the storage class supports volume expansion, you can change the size requirement

 Cluster, and the operator will apply the change to every PVC.

 the change is immediately applied to the Pods.
 If the underlying Storage Class doesn't support

 that, you will need to delete the Pod to trigger the resize.

 The best way to proceed is to delete one Pod at a time, starting from replicas and waiting for each Pod to be back up.

-Suppose the storage class does not support volume expansion.
-In that case, you can still regenerate your cluster on different PVCs by allocating new PVCs with increased storage and then move the database there.
+IF the storage class does not support volume expansion, you can still regenerate your cluster on different PVCs, by allocating new PVCs with increased storage and then move the database there.
 This operation is feasible only when the cluster contains more than one node.

 While you do that, you need to prevent the operator from changing the existing PVC